xuqianmamba/Laconic/README.md

 3. **Laconic's encoding_compression and graph analytic tasks.**

-   In the "Laconic/Encoding&Apps" directory, we have implemented Laconic's encoding compression, where the reordering submodule is accomplished through "bfs_reorder.py".
+   In the "Encoding&Apps" directory, we have implemented Laconic's encoding compression, where the reordering submodule is accomplished through "bfs_reorder.py".
 After reordering, Laconic's rule-based compression results achieve significant improvements in encoding compression.

    In the "Encoding&Apps" directory, executing the following commands to complete the reordering submodule.
    ```shell
    python3 bfs_reorder.py
    python3 gen_csr.py
    ```
    Laconic's encoding compression module is built on top of Ligra+.
 As a result, Laconic's compressed results can be seamlessly utilized by Ligra for computations.
-To compile Ligra+ in the "/Encoding&Apps/ligra/apps" directory, execute
+To compile Ligra+ in the "ligra/apps" directory, execute

    ```
    make -j  -openmp=1